OLA – Latin America

-Building Resilience and resources to overcome depression and anxiety in young people from urban neighbourhoods in Latin America.
+Building Resilience to overcome depression and anxiety in young people from the peripheries of Peru, Colombia and Argentina.

 Depression and anxiety are leading causes of disability worldwide, particularly during adolescence where prevalence rapidly increases.
 This risk may be even greater where individuals are exposed to multiple stressors such as armed conflict, poverty, social isolation, trauma, displacement and violence.
 Adolescents and young people in urban environments may be more likely to experience these stress factors.
 The World Health Organisation has identified reducing adolescent depression and anxiety as a key priority in order to promote sustained economic and social development.